xMestas/RoyLanguage/README.md

 - Implemented a basic interpreter for the existing language features.

-- Supported if statements, setting and referencing variables, and defining/calling functions in the AST and interpreter (while loops are not implemented yet).
+- Supported if statements, while loops, setting and referencing variables, and defining/calling functions in the AST and interpreter (comparisons are not implemented yet).

 - Included support for Integers and Booleans along with a simple primitive operation for each (not all operations are implemented yet).